taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - 4dd			        : delete the next 4 lines
 - d6j			        : i want to delete the 6 down lines
 - shift + v + 6j	    : select the current line and then move down 6 and delete them
-- dw			        : delete the current word
+- dw || de			    : delete the current word
 - 9k			        : jump 9 lines up
 - shift + g OR G	    : you will go to the bottom
 - Ex                    : open ups an explore window